-UPDATE 2-Norway shatters wealth fund spending cap amid pandemic
+UPDATE 3-Norway shatters wealth fund spending cap amid pandemic

 * To plug fiscal hole left by coronavirus outbreak

-* To introduce tax on fish farms in 2021 (Adds currency, detail, GDP data)
+* To introduce tax on fish farms in 2021 (Adds quote, analysts, growth outlook)

 By Terje Solsvik and Gwladys Fouche

-OSLO, May 12 (Reuters) - Norway will sharply raise spending this year from its one trillion-dollar sovereign wealth fund, exceeding a self-imposed cap for the first time in over a decade to aid an economy hobbled by the coronavirus pandemic.
+OSLO, May 12 (Reuters) - Norway will exceed a self-imposed cap on spending from its $1 trillion sovereign wealth fund for the first time in more than a decade to aid an economy hobbled by the coronavirus pandemic.

-The withdrawal from the fund is projected to hit a record 419.6 billion crowns ($40.6 billion), a revised budget from the finance ministry showed on Tuesday, up from 243.6 billion crowns forecast last October.
+A sharp increase in spending will see withdrawals from the fund hit a record 419.6 billion crowns ($40.6 billion), projections in a revised budget from the finance ministry showed on Tuesday, up from 243.6 billion crowns forecast last October

+“The Norwegian economy has suffered its most severe setback ever in peacetime.
+However, the government is laying the groundwork for Norway’s emergence from the crisis,” the finance ministry said in a statement.

+Spending will likely grow even further in the weeks and months to come as the government prepares to present a longer-term roadmap to recovery later this month, both DNB and Handelsbanken said in notes to clients.

-The wealth fund - which invests proceeds from the country’s oil industry in foreign stocks, bonds and property, - is worth about $190,000 for every Norwegian man, woman and child.
+The wealth fund - which invests proceeds from the country’s oil industry in foreign stocks, bonds and property - is worth about $190,000 for every Norwegian man, woman and child.

 Annual withdrawals from it, known as the structural non-oil deficit, are capped at 3% of its value, though that can be exceeded in times of economic hardship.